Master’s Course, Major in Health Sciences, Graduate School of Health Sciences

 Application procedures for the Master's Course in Graduate School of Health Sciences:

-Foreign Students Autumn Admissions(2023)
+International Students Autumn Admissions(2026)

 Applicants must complete the online registration process.
 Follow the instructions on this page to complete the online registration.